-READ THESE INSTRUCTIONS FULLY BEFORE USE SAVE THESE INSTRUCTIONS FOR FUTURE REFERENCE is intended for connection to an external conductor for protection against electric shock in case of a fault, or the terminal of a protective earth (ground) electrode.
+READ THESE INSTRUCTIONS FULLY BEFORE USE SAVE THESE INSTRUCTIONS FOR FUTURE REFERENCE against electric shock in case of a fault, or the terminal of a protective earth (ground) electrode.

 WARNING!

 The anti-tip device supplied with this range must be installed when the appliance is installed.
 This will reduce risk of tipping of the appliance from abnormal usage or by excessive loading of the oven door.